aniruddhapaik/university-code/MCS Notes and Files/CA1notes.md

 - **Requires highly skilled and experienced managers:** Effectively managing a wide span demands exceptional managerial skills, including delegation, communication, and coordination.

 **Narrow Span:** A narrow span of management implies that a manager directly supervises a smaller number of subordinates, leading to a taller organisational structure with more levels of hierarchy.

-**Diagram illustrating Narrow Span:**

-[Image of the 'Organization with narrow spans' diagram from source 20]

 **Advantages of Narrow Span:**